thephpleague/csv/docs/9.0/reader/tabular-data-reader.md

 ### matching, matchingFirst, matchingFirstOrFail

-The `matching` method allows selecting records, columns or Columns from the tabular data reader that match the [RFC7111](https://www.rfc-editor.org/rfc/rfc7111) expression and returns a new collection containing these elements without preserving the keys.
+The `matching` method allows selecting records, columns or cells from the tabular data reader that match the [RFC7111](https://www.rfc-editor.org/rfc/rfc7111) expression and returns a new collection containing these elements without preserving the keys.
 The method wraps the functionality of `FragmentFinder::findAll`.
 Conversely, `matchingFirst` wraps the functionality of `FragmentFinder::findFirst` and last but not least,